The following terms are used in ArcGIS for Microsoft 365. For more Esri and GIS terminology, see the Esri GIS dictionary.

 Field well (Power BI)

-A text box in the Microsoft Power BI Visualizations > Build visual tab that is used to transfer report data into the active ArcGIS for Power BI map visualization.
+A text box in the Microsoft Power BI Build visual tab under Visualizations that is used to transfer report data into the active ArcGIS for Power BI map visualization.
 For example, coordinate (address) data placed in a Location field well transfers location data to the map visual.
 The functions or actions performed by the map depend on the field well and data type selected.
 Field wells also are used to apply Microsoft Power BI behaviors to all report visualizations, such as Drill through or filters.
-Available ArcGIS for Power BI field wells are described in the ArcGIS for Power BI user interface topic.
+Available ArcGIS for Power BI field wells are described in the Manage map visualizations and data settings topic.

 Grouping